Home / Personal Training Business Startup Costs

 low effort$50 – $300/mo·1–2 months

 Offer a free session or discount for every successful referral.
-Personal training is trust-based — a recommendation from a friend converts better than any ad.
+Personal training is trust-based.
+A recommendation from a friend converts better than any ad.

 Local Gym Partnerships